 Treat your unhappy customers well and treat your happy customers like your best friend.
 When customers are unhappy, you need to put in effort to resolve the issue and brighten their day.
 Imagine yourself being excited about receiving a product only to realize the quality is poor or it’s smaller than you expected or customer service didn’t resolve the issue properly.
 You’d likely feel frustrated and disappointed.
 That’s how your unhappy customer feels.
 Offer a refund, a small free gift and do whatever it takes to make them happy again.
 Because one bad experience isn’t necessarily going to ruin the relationship – especially if you worked hard to fix it.

-How to Sell Products to a Customer: Elicit an Emotional Response
+4. Elicit an Emotional Response

 To sell products online, you need to elicit an emotional response from your customers.
 You can do this by adding scarcity and urgency tactics on your store such as countdown timers, showcasing limited quantities and having flash sales.
 Doing this, will help encourage store visitors to buy right now.
 You can also elicit an emotional response with your copy such as product descriptions.
 If your product solves a problem, mentioning the problem and explaining how your product solves that problem can help urge people to solve the problem with your product.
 Your copy can also create urgency with words like ‘right now’ or ‘today.’
 Images on your website can also elicit an emotional response.
 From the emotion on your model’s face to the colors you use on your website, you can lead customers through your sales funnel.
 You might want to do some prior research on color psychology to ensure that your eliciting the right emotions on your website.
 The main part is to understand your target group.

-How to Sell Products Online: Personalize the Experience
+5. Personalize the Experience

-Personalization has proven to increase online sales, with marketers making as much as 20% more with a personalized website.
+Personalization is proven to increase online sales, with marketers making as much as 20% more by personalizing their website.
 You can personalize the shopping experience in a number of ways.
-You might suggest products based on a customers’ browsing experience.
-Sending emails with their name or welcoming them on your website such as ‘Welcome back Jim’ when a customer is logged in.
+You might suggest products based on customers’ browsing experience, through retargeting, sending emails with their name or welcoming them onto your website such as ‘Welcome back Jim’ when a customer is logged in.
 You could offer them recommended sizes based on a customer’s weight and height to help them determine their best fit.

-How to Market Your Product: Creating Gift Guides
+6. Creating Gift Guides

 Most people focus on creating gift guides during the holiday season, but creating them months prior to it allows your content a chance to begin ranking in search engines.
 If you sell lingerie, you might create gift guides for anniversaries, weddings, bridal showers, bachelorette parties, Valentine’s Day and more.
 If you sell men’s apparel you might create gift guides for holidays like Father’s Day, Christmas, Valentine’s Day and more.
 You could also create gift guides for specific audiences like gift guides for him, her, [niche] lovers, or other relevant audiences.
 This helps monetize your blog content by recommending products within your store.
 You can add a buy button for each product on your blog posts.